1up-lab/OneupAclBundle/Resources/doc/manager.md

 ## The parameters

 * `object`: Your domain object to apply a permission on.
 It should implement a `getId` method which returns a unique id.
 * `identity`: A `SecurityIdentity`.
 This is either a [Token](api.symfony.com/2.3/Symfony/Component/Security/Core/Authentication/Token.html), a [User](http://api.symfony.com/2.3/Symfony/Component/Security/Core/User/UserInterface.html), a [Role](http://api.symfony.com/2.3/Symfony/Component/Security/Core/Role/Role.html) or a string representing a Role.
+If you don't provide any value for this parameter, the current logged in user will be taken.
 * `mask`: An integer representing a permission mask.
 You can use Symfony`s [MaskBuilder](http://api.symfony.com/2.3/Symfony/Component/Security/Acl/Permission/MaskBuilder.html) to create a mask.
 * `field`: The name of a property to apply the permission to.